Simple Turmeric Roasted Cauliflower Head

 • Clean the leaves and remove the stem of the cauliflower.
 Make sure to keep the florets intact.

-• Finely chop the garlic gloves and mix them with the turmeric powder, salt and olive oil.
+• Finely chop the garlic cloves and ginger.
+Mix them with the turmeric powder, salt, pepper, lemon juice, and olive oil.

 • Pour the oil mixture all over the cauliflower – underside included.
 Do this over the baking sheet, so you don't waste any of the flavors.